 The Revised Build Alternative would provide a direct multimodal NE Hancock Street extension traversing I-5 to existing N Flint Avenue as a part of the expanded highway cover.
-This design feature would improve east-west bicycle and pedestrian connections in the northern portion of the cover area compared to the No-Build Alternative and similar to the Hancock/Dixon connector designed under the Build Alternative.
+This design feature would improve east-west bicycle and pedestrian connections in the northern portion of the cover area compared to the No-Build Alternative.
+With the new multimodal NE Hancock Street connection, additional vehicles are anticipated on N Flint Avenue, which would increase conflicts with bicycles due to the shared facility.
+Similar to the N/NE Hancock/ NE Dixon connection in the Build Alternative, this route provides a multimodal connection that allows users to cross I-5 without needing to cross ramp terminal intersections.